Our Family Name

 Name Changes During Russian Deportations

-During deportation to Kazakhstan, Wladyslaws siblings names were thus:
+During deportation to Kazakhstan SSR in 1940, Wladyslaws siblings surnames were recorded as:

 Clearly there was a clear lack of consistency amongst the Russian officials on how to covert names!